Native Sound System: History

 On 8 July 2022, NSS and Wani released "Wedding Ring", featuring Odunsi (The Engine), Odeal, and BOJ.
 The song was produced by 44DB, with additional production from DJ Sholz, and Ginton.
-On 5 September 2022, NATIVE Sound System, premiered the official visual for "Weeding Ring", directed by Emmanuelle Loca-Gisquet and co-directed by Asia Ahmad.
-On 18 August 2022, NSS released NATIVEWORLD long play, through Native Record, an independ label owned by The Native.
+On 5 September 2022, Native Sound System, premiered the official visual for "Weeding Ring", directed by Emmanuelle Loca-Gisquet and co-directed by Asia Ahmad.
+On 18 August 2022, NSS released the Nativeworld LP, through Native Records, an independent label owned by The Native.

-On 28 August 2022, NSS members and The Native founders covered the Guardian Life Magazine issue titled Building A Sonic World For Artistic Freedom.
+On 28 August 2022, NSS members and The Native founders covered the Guardian Life Magazine issue titled Building a Sonic World for Artistic Freedom.
 They discussed their journey, an Alté, being the new mainstream sound, and their support to the community, with Life Magazine author Chinonso Ihekire.